alexanderved/vdtfont/README.md

 ## Overview

 VDTFont uses OpenCL to build Voronoi diagram and compute Delaunay triangulation with points from the glyph.
-The triangulation of the glyph can used for its rendering.
+The triangulation of the glyph can be used for its rendering.

 Full algorithm of triangulation is described in the paper ["Computing Two-dimensional Delaunay Triangulation Using Graphics Hardware"](https://www.comp.nus.edu.sg/%7Etants/delaunay/GPUDT.pdf).